-Name Undine LLC

-Tarrant County.
+Name Undine LLC BELL MANOR SUBDIVISION provides ground water from the Northern Trinity Aquifer located in Johnson County.
 Phone 713-574-5953 Este reporte incluye información importante sobre el agua para tomar.
 Para asistencia en español, favor de llamar al telefono (713) 574-5953.
-Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Avg: Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred Level 2 Assessment: and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
+Definitions and Abbreviations The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level: Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
+Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MFL million fibers per liter (a measure of asbestos) millirems per year (a measure of radiation absorbed by the body) mrem: na: not applicable.
+NTU nephelometric turbidity units (a measure of turbidity)

-MFL million fibers per liter (a measure of asbestos)
+picocuries per liter (a measure of radioactivity)